sarpong4/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## SHELL REDIRECTIONS
-1. Script that print "Hello, World", follwed by a new line to standard output
+0. Script that print "Hello, World", follwed by a new line to standard output
-2. Script that displays a confused smiley `"(Ôo)'`
+1. Script that displays a confused smiley `"(Ôo)'`
+2. Display the content of `/etc/passwd` file